qaware/code-design-2018/README.md

 ## Slides

-[](The slides) contain some code snippets useful for presenting before the steps and provide some guidance.
+[The slides](https://github.com/qaware/code-design-2018/blob/master/Slides.odp) contain some code snippets useful for presenting before the steps and provide some guidance.

 ## Helpful links for development